Netcracker/DRNavigator/README.md

 2. Disable `stateful` services

 **Note**: The `stateful` module is default.
 It should not be specified in the config in case of no custom modules.

+## Dry-run support

+Dry-run mode can be enabled for any procedure in sm-client using '--dry-run' option.
+In that case, sm-client does only read-only requests to site-manager (e.g. to get services statuses) and validate, if specified procedure can be executed without running real processing.

 # Installation Procedure